tc39/proposal-array-is-template-object/README.md

   if (!Array.isTemplateObject(trustedStrings)) {
     // Do not trust trustedStrings
   }
-  // Proceed knowing that trustedStrings
+  // Proceed knowing that trustedStrings come from
+  // the JavaScript module's authors.
 }
 ```